Building

 Once the application is submitted through the portal, we will review documents to ensure we have all the information we need for review.

-If all paperwork is in order, it will take one to three weeks for the Building Inspector to review and issue the permit.
+If all paperwork is in order, it usually takes one to three weeks for the Building Inspector to review and issue the permit.

 Radon Control For Part 9 Buildings